Red Pepper Hummus is an easy, flavorful, vegan recipe. It is made with chickpeas. They are economical and a good source of protein.

 Add the chickpeas, red peppers and garlic cloves to a food processor or blender and pulse several times to begin to break them down.
 Add the tahini, olive oil, lemon juice, cayenne pepper, cumin, paprika, black pepper and salt.
 Process until the mixture is smooth, about one minute.
 Add an additional tablespoon of olive oil if you want a thinner mixture.

-Serve with pita bread triangles, cucumber slices, or crackers.
+Serve with bread slices, cucumber slices, cherry tomatoes and crackers.

 This is Scott’s soul food.
 For me it is an acquired taste and now also a staple in our house.
 We will definitely give this a go!

 Let me know if he likes it!